 What’s the difference?
 In a nutshell, the FBM orders are those that are sent out by the merchants or vendors who sold them.
 The latter involves the same merchant, but now they have access to Amazon’s Prime members, allowing the merchant to display the coveted Prime badge but letting you ship by yourself or using your third-party fulfillment company of choice.

 Obviously, it might automatically seem that the SFP is a way to really leverage your position within the Amazon marketplace, but it may not be the ideal approach for all.
 Getting into the program is actually quite rigorous (we will review that a bit later), and it does not free you of the burden of owning and operating a warehouse.
-It also has fairly rigid guidelines around issues like refunds.
-Before heading any further into a discussion about SFP, though, let's first look at the classic Amazon Seller Fulfilled orders.
+It also has fairly rigid guidelines around issues like refunds and you also have to consider sfp 3rd party fulfillment pricing.
+Before heading any further into a discussion about SFP, though, let’s first look at the classic Amazon Seller Fulfilled orders.

 If you want to figure out which Amazon fulfillment model is right for you – where self managed models are the focus – it’s best to begin with their basic sales model.
 It features formal order processing guidelines as well as cancellation policies.
 Amazon also provides sellers with very expansive order management guidelines where their specifications are clearly laid out, too.